-How It Is by Samuel Beckett part 1 will received its world premiere performance on Feb 1st 2018 at Everyman Cork supported by The Arts Council of Ireland.
+How It Is by Samuel Beckett (Part One) received its world premiere performance on Feb 1st 2018 at Everyman Cork supported by The Arts Council of Ireland.

 'A flawless conjunction of acting and staging - 5 Stars' The Irish Times.

-The production will run at The Coronet (Print Room) in Notting Hill Gate, London from May 3 - 19 as part of GB18 Culture Ireland's program of Irish culture in the UK during 2018.
+The production transferred to The Coronet (Print Room) in Notting Hill Gate, London from May 3 - 19 2018 as part of GB18 Culture Ireland's program of Irish culture in the UK during 2018.
+In February 2018 Gare St Lazare held a bilingual symposium on How It Is at Le Centre Culturel Irlandais in Paris emphasing the bilingual nature of much of Beckett’s writing, written first in french and re-written by the author in english.

 The creative team of director Judy Hegarty Lovett, performers Conor Lovett and Stephen Dillane and sound designer/composer/performer Mel Mercier developed How It Is Part 1 over several development workshops and work-in-progress presentations at Everyman Theatre in Cork, where the company are Theatre Artists in Residence (Supported by The Arts Council and Cork City Council) since 2015.
 Early development presentations were also been held at The Minghella Centre, University of Reading, Le Centre Culturel Irlandais, Paris and at Lincoln Centre, New York during White Light Festival 2015.
 On 23rd February 2018, following the premiere, Gare St Lazare held an International Symposium on How It Is by Samuel Beckett, at Le Centre Culturel Irlandais (supported by La Fondation Irlandaise).